hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_details.md

 1. Every Patient in the system has a MATCH link to at most one Golden Patient resource.

-1. The only Patient resources in the system that do not have a MATCH link are those that have the 'NO-EMPI' tag or those that have POSSIBLE_MATCH links pending review.
+1. The only Patient resources in the system that do not have a MATCH link are those that have the 'NO-MDM' tag or those that have POSSIBLE_MATCH links pending review.

 1. The HAPI MDM rules define a single identifier system that holds the external enterprise id ("EID").
 If a Patient has